 Actually, I think this ignores the most significant thing about being human which is our humanity.
 We’re flesh and blood, with sometimes unpredictable feelings and repsonses.
-Which means many of us are left strugging to fit into standard models – and then either blaming others or blaming ourselves.
+Which means many of us are left strugging to fit into standard models – and when they don’t work, we end up blaming others or ourselves.

 What actually works?

-Research on what actually works in any kind of person-to-person relationship where there is some goal of personal change concludes that there is one key factor in success, and it isn’t the technique used.
-It’s that both participants have faith and trust in each other and share some optimism about the outcome.
+There is research on what actually works in relationships where there is some goal of personal change.
+It concludes that ta key factor in success is that both participants have faith and trust in each other and share some optimism about the outcome.
 That creates the context in which the client can figure out for himself the best way forward.
 This gives him the joy of disovery and an inherent sense of ownership.

 What influences me?

 Having knocked techniques, let me give a bit of information about some of the work that does influence me.

 I trained in humanistic psychotherapy, broadly speaking an approach that argues that the relationship between practitioner and client is at the heart of change.
 So I’ve done a lot of experiential work, one-to-one and in groups where the empahsis is on attending to “what’s happening here”.
 I think that means I am more than averagely attentive to clients, pick up nuances faster and seem to create more trusting relationships.
 I’m also a believer in improvisation, a willingness to experiment and try new things out without getting overly attached to getting it right.
 I’m good at helping clients figure out new, more exciting choices open to them in what first seemed like impossible situations.